wenjie2wang/splines2/README.md

 packages.
 The computational performance has thus been boosted and comparable with the function `splines::splineDesign()`.

-Some quick micro-benchmarks are provided for reference as follows:
+Some quick micro-benchmarks are provided below for reference.

 ``` r
 library(microbenchmark)